Concordium/concordium-java-sdk/README.md

 - TransferScheduleWithMemoTransaction
 Send funds from one account to another with an attached schedule with an associated `Memo`.

+- UpdateCredentialKeysTransaction
+Updates signing keys of a specific credential.

 ## Exceptions and general error handling

 - `TransactionCreationException`